Aaron Jones Player Prop Bets for NFL Week 14 | Green Bay vs. Chicago 12/12/2021

 Season Stats

-- The Packers have thrown the ball in 56.9% of their plays from scrimmage this year while staying on the ground 43.1% of the time.
-This offensive attack ranks 15th in the NFL in points scored.
+- The Packers have run 56.9% passing plays and 43.1% rushing plays this season.
+They rank 15th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Bears.